teflxndxn/cintel-06-custom/README.md

 This project is a custom interactive dashboard built with **PyShiny** to explore airline passenger data (`flights.csv`).
 Users can filter data by **year** and **months** and visualize passenger counts dynamically.
 It demonstrates reactive programming and continuous intelligence concepts using the `reactive.file_reader` feature.

+This app lets users explore the historical airline passenger dataset (`flights.csv`) with these key functionalities:

+- Reactive filtering of the dataset by **Year** (dropdown) and **Months** (checkbox group).
+- Display of a **text summary** showing the selected filters.
+- A **data table** presenting the filtered records dynamically.
+- A **bar chart** visualizing monthly passenger counts based on the current selection.
+- A **summary text** showing the total number of passengers for the selected filters.
+- Utilizes `reactive.file_reader` to automatically reload the data if the CSV file changes on disk.

+The app demonstrates core concepts of reactive programming and data visualization in PyShiny, focusing on filtering Pandas DataFrames and rendering updated visual outputs based on user input.

 ---

 ## Features